AberdeenStudyGroup/SG-RMarkdown/Intro_RMarkdown.md

 \!\[](/users/s10ss5/Documents/AberdeenStudyGroup/coding_cat.png)

+NOTES!
-NOTE!
-Using tilde (~) in the path to specify home won't work here!
+* Using tilde (~) in the path to specify home won't work here!
+* I use a Mac so my path has forward slashes (the same goes for linux).
+If you're using Windows, you'll need to use back slashes.

 <p align=center>
 <img src="./Images/coding_cat.png">